I became a writer the year I discovered Sister Sheila had hair.

 I was in fifth grade at St. Hugh’s Catholic School in Miami, knee deep in nouns and verbs, when Sister Sheila walked through the door in a new habit that showed two inches of mouse brown hair threaded with silver.

-My newest crush is embarrassingly myopic–blogging memoir every Friday.
+My newest crush is embarrassingly myopic–blogging memoir.
 And sometimes it’s just plain embarrassing.

 I lived on a sailboat in Florida as a kid.
 Not as picture-perfect as it sounds, the sailing years ended in my parents’ divorce.
 The shipwreck of my family drove me to search for deeper meaning in life.
 It wasn’t until I tumbled headlong into Jesus at nineteen that life started to make sense.

 As a result, I “get” unfulfilled young people.
 And, usually, they get me.
 I blather at high schools, teen camps, and youth groups, and of course, in my writing.
 Guest lecturing in college writing classes gave me the desire to teach college and landed me back in school for my master’s.

-Thanks to my kids—three sons, daughter, son-in-law, three daughters-in-law, and eight wondergrandkids–as well as a menagerie of issue-laden friends–there is always enough drama to fuel my next book.
+Thanks to my kids—three sons and their wives, daughter, son-in-law, and eight wonder-grandkids–as well as a menagerie of issue-laden friends–there is always enough drama to fuel my next book.

-We migrated from Indianapolis in 1998 to the East Valley of Phoenix, then to Portland, Oregon in 2022.
-When I’m not writing or muddling through yet another crisis, you’ll find me hiking somewhere with my pastor husband of 42 years.
+We migrated from Indianapolis in 1998 to the East Valley of Phoenix, then to Portland, Oregon, in 2022.
+When I’m not writing or muddling through yet another crisis–real or imagined–you’ll find me hiking somewhere with my pastor husband of 43 years.